nigamsanghvi/snake-IO/README.md

  ┣ 📜 snake.cpp          → Main source file
  ┣ 📜 highscore.txt      → Stores your highest score (auto-created)
  ┣ 📜 README.md          → You’re reading it right now 😄

 🎮 Difficulty Levels
-Mode	Description	Speed	Obstacles
-🟢 Easy	Relaxed and beginner-friendly	🐢 Slow	❌ No
-🟡 Medium	Balanced gameplay	⚙️ Normal	❌ No
-🔴 Hard	For pros only	🚀 Fast	✅ Yes

-💡 Higher levels unlock automatically as your score increases.
+Mode	            Description	                 Speed	    Obstacles 1     Easy	Relaxed and beginner-friendly	  🐢 Slow	     ❌ No 2     Medium	Balanced gameplay	            ⚙️ Normal	   ❌ No 3     Hard	For pros only	                  🚀 Fast	     ✅ Yes 💡 Higher levels unlock automatically as your score increases.

 🧠 Game Mechanics
 The core game loop is simple but efficient:

-arduino
-Copy code
 INPUT → LOGIC → DRAW → SLEEP → REPEAT
 Input() – Handles real-time keyboard input

-Logic() – Updates snake, collisions, and scoring

-Draw() – Renders the board and stats
+Logic() – Updates snake, collisions, and scoring Draw() – Renders the board and stats
 Sleep() – Controls game speed

 🎯 The speed is dynamic — it increases as:
 Your snake grows
 Your level increases

 💾 High Score System
 🏆 Your best performance never gets lost!
 Stored automatically in highscore.txt

-Updates instantly when you beat your previous score

-Displayed on the home screen every time you launch the game
+Updates instantly when you beat your previous score Displayed on the home screen every time you launch the game

-🧩 Concepts Used
+🧩 Concepts Used :
 Concept	Description
 🧱 Object-Oriented Programming	Encapsulates all game logic inside a class 🕹️ Real-Time Input Handling	Using _kbhit() and _getch()